tankangliang/tp/docs/UserGuide.md

 ### Filtering clients by country: `country filter`

+Filters the list of clients by a specified country.

 Format: `country filter [c/COUNTRY]`

 * COUNTRY follows the ISO3166 Format, which can be in the form of a 2, 3 or 4 letter country code.
 [List of country codes](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes)

 Examples:

 * `country filter c/SG` or `filter c/SGP` Filters by contacts in Singapore
 * `country filter c/RU` or `filter c/RUS` Filters by contacts in Russia

 ### Adding notes for a country: `country note`